marinostrus/pibell/README.md

 ) ENGINE=InnoDB DEFAULT CHARSET=utf8mb4;

 ```
+Create a database user.
+Make sure you change the password!
 ```
 CREATE USER 'schoolbell'@'localhost' IDENTIFIED BY 'password';
 ```
+Give the user you just created full control over the database:
 ```
 GRANT ALL PRIVILEGES ON schoolbell.* TO 'schoolbell'@'localhost';
 ```
+Refresh user permissions:
 ```
 FLUSH PRIVILEGES;
 ```